Two-loop renormalization and running of galaxy bias: Bias renormalization

 Altogether, the fully renormalized power spectrum at one and two loops is given by

 The one-loop expression agrees with the standard result, for which the two subtraction terms in the second line take care of the UV sensitivity of $P^{(13)}$ and $P^{(22)}$, respectively, associated to deterministic and stochastic bias renormalization.
 The expressions in \refeq{pren1L2L} can be computed numerically using for example the methodology outlined in \cite{bakx_cobra}.
 We highlight several features of the two-loop result: \begin{itemize} \item The subtraction term taking care of removing the UV sensitivity associated to the single-hard limit of the bare two-loop power spectrum $P^\text{2L}_{ab}(k)$ contains itself the fully {\it renormalized} one-loop power spectrum $P^\text{1L}_{[cb]}(k)$ as well as the numerical one-loop bias renormalization coefficients $s_{ac}^{\rm 1L}$ [see Table~\eqref{eq:singlehardcoeffK5} for explicit expressions up to fifth order bias, noting that $s_{ab}^{\rm 1L}=10c^{(5)}_{ab}$]. \item The further subtraction term takes care of the double-hard limit at two-loop order.
 It is given by the sum of deterministic and stochastic contributions, and explicit results for both are given in~\refeq{doubleharddet} and~\refeq{doublehardnoise} for up to fifth order bias. \item No mixed stochastic/deterministic terms (corresponding to $Z_{abc}$ with nontrivial $c\neq\unit$) are required for the power spectrum at any loop order.
 They would appear when inserting the composite renormalized bias operator in three- or higher $N$-point functions only. \item Stochastic bias renormalization simply amounts to subtracting the $k=0$ limit for the power spectrum at leading order in the derivative expansion, as naively expected.
 This holds at any loop order. \end{itemize} Lastly, while all fifth-order kernels from \refeq{bias_basis} are mutually independent for general momenta ${\bm q}_1, \dots {\bm q}_5$, these fifth-order kernels only enter the two-loop power spectrum through the $P^{(15)}$ diagram in \refeq{twoloopcontribs}.
-Here, the five gray fifth-order operators ${\cal O}_a$ in Tables \eqref{eq:doublehardcoeff} and \eqref{eq:singlehardcoeffK5} become redundant in the two-loop power spectrum and need not be considered.
-To see why, note that these operators are built out of contractions of the \textit{linear} operator $(k_i k_j / k^2)\delta^{(1)}$ only, since there are five instances of $\Pi_{ij}^{[1]}$.
+Similarly, fourth-order kernels enter only in $P^{(24)}$ in \refeq{twoloopcontribs}.
+The special configurations of wavenumber arguments of the type `${\bm p},-{\bm p}$' in these diagrams as well as the integration over the angles of loop wavenumbers implies that some of the fourth- and fifth-order ${\cal O}_a$ operators become redundant in the two-loop power spectrum and need not be considered (see~\cite{egge_oneloopbisp} for a general discussion, and detailed treatment of fourth order bias applied to the one-loop bispectrum).
+They are shown in gray in Tables \eqref{eq:doublehardcoeff} and \eqref{eq:singlehardcoeffK5}.
+As a first example, this applies to the fifth-order operators that are built out of contractions of five instances of $\Pi_{ij}^{[1]}$.
+We refer to them collectively as $(\Pi^{[1]})^5$ operators below.
+Their fifth-order kernels are built out of contractions of the \textit{linear} operator $(k_i k_j / k^2)\delta^{(1)}$ only.
 Hence, the $P^{(15)}$ integrand from \refeq{twoloopcontribs} does not depend on the magnitude of the external wavenumber $k$, and after integrating over angles of the loop momenta, it must be a constant function of $k$.
-In other words, these operators only contribute to the renormalization of the linear bias coefficient [since $P^{(15)}$ becomes proportional to $P^{\text{lin}}(k)$].
-If one considers e.g.~the one-loop trispectrum, these degeneracies would disappear\footnote{As a corollary, this same argument applied at one loop in the power spectrum shows that only ${\rm tr}\big[\Pi^{[1]} \Pi^{[2]} \big]$ needs to be included at third order, which is expressable in terms of more commonly used choices such as $\Gamma_3$ \cite{Desjacques:2016bnm}.}.
+In other words, these operators only contribute to the renormalization of the linear bias coefficient [since $P^{(15)}$ becomes proportional to $P^{\text{lin}}(k)$]\footnote{As a corollary, this same argument applied at one loop in the power spectrum shows that only ${\rm tr}\big[\Pi^{[1]} \Pi^{[2]} \big]$ needs to be included at third order, which is expressable in terms of more commonly used choices such as $\Gamma_3$ \cite{Desjacques:2016bnm}.}.